dotBATmanNO/PSGet-Domain-MailInfo/README.md

 PowerShell script to get domain mail info such as MX, SPF, DKIM and DMARC.

 Output is accessible in PowerShell pipeline.
-Results are also written to DomainResults.CSV file and optionally to pie-chart PNGs by adding -CreateCharts 1.
+Results are also written to DomainResults.CSV file and optionally to pie-chart PNGs by adding -CreateGraphs 1.

 Three example uses for one / a limited number of domain(s):
 ```
 PS C:\>.\Get-Domain-MailInfo example.com
 PS C:\>.\Get-Domain-MailInfo example.com, github.com
-PS C:\>.\Get-Domain-MailInfo example.com, github.com -CreateCharts 1 -CheckDKIM 1 -DKIMSelector google
+PS C:\>.\Get-Domain-MailInfo example.com, github.com -CreateGraphs 1 -CheckDKIM 1 -DKIMSelector google
 ```
 Example where a variable is assigned the data that is returned when checking domains listed in a txt file:
 ```